About Sonya Sanmateu, LCSW, CEDS

 Vermont: 089.0136974TELE

-The CEDS credential reflects advanced training in the treatment of eating disorders, disordered eating, and body image concerns, along with ongoing supervision and mentorship from experienced leaders in the field.
+The CEDS credential reflects advanced clinical training in the treatment of eating disorders, disordered eating, and body image concerns, and signifies specialized expertise in this area of care.

 -